Please note that this pertains to South African Labour Relations and Best Practice requirements.

 Mike owns a string of retail stores, with most of them being in the bigger malls.
 George is one of the workers in the warehouse.
 George has been with the company for 5 years.
 Mike has a warehouse in Johannesburg and the stock that is required by the stores is disbursed from the main warehouse in Johannesburg.

-Mike has a reward program in place, whereby staff do not get bonuses as a 13th cheque, but rather a profit share as a percentage, based, not on turnover, but on net profit.
-In this way the expenses and shrinkage are kept to a bare minimum, by the staff themselves, as they obviously want to share in the highest obtainable profits.
+Mike has a reward program in place, whereby the employees do not get bonuses as a 13th cheque, but rather a profit share as a percentage, based, not on turnover, but on net profit.
+In this way, the expenses and shrinkage are kept to a bare minimum, by the staff themselves, as they obviously want to share in the highest obtainable profits.

 George was caught stealing by another warehouse worker, let’s call him Simon.
 Simon, justifiably angry (remember George’s stealing has a direct negative effect on Simon’s bonus), states that he is going to report the incident to the Warehouse Manager, let’s call him Andrew.
 George also gets angry and punches Simon in the face, breaking his nose and his jaw.